raphaelgatti/v2-ach-api-docs/source/includes/_fundingsrcs.md

 }
 ```

 Add and retrieve ACH bank accounts via Funding Sources, which are available to the `Customers` and `Accounts` resources.
+Customers can have a maximum of 6 funding sources.

 ### Funding Source Resource